Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 ## Bounds Checking

-For performance reasons, by default, `FastBufferReader` and `FastBufferWriter` **do not do bounds checking** on each write.
+For performance reasons, by default, `FastBufferReader` and `FastBufferWriter` **don't do bounds checking** on each write.
 Rather, they require the use of specific bounds checking functions - `TryBeginRead(int amount)` and `TryBeginWrite(int amount)`, respectively.
 This improves performance by allowing you to verify the space exists for the multiple values in a single call, rather than doing that check on every single operation.

 :::info
 **In editor mode and development builds**, calling these functions records a watermark point, and any attempt to read or write past the watermark point will throw an exception.
 This ensures these functions are used properly, while avoiding the performance cost of per-operation checking in production builds.
 In production builds, attempting to read or write past the end of the buffer will cause undefined behavior, likely program instability and/or crashes.